Yaoyuewang/iibab/README.md

 **Sharing a document**

-To share a document, hover over a google docs link provided by the bot, click the three vertical dots which says more actions.
+To share a document, hover over a Google Docs link provided by the bot, click the three vertical dots which says more actions.

 Click “Share Document iibab”.